Jump to a question:

 Unfortunately, I do not accept returns.
 However, I try my best to ensure the quality and condition of all the cards that I send out.
 I am also transparent if you would like to inquire about any further details of the card, its condition, or any potential flaws.

-On District, I have a great shipping deal: $5 for your first purchase and then everything free after that, whether it's a thick cardboard stock envelope or a whole box of cards.
+On District, I have a great shipping deal: $6 for your first purchase and then everything free after that, whether it's a single card or 30 pounds of cards.
 Some higher end cards even have free shipping!

 On eBay, I will use the eBay standard shipping for around $1.45 for lower-end singles and bubble mailers with tracking ($4-5) for almost everything else.